ansys/pyprimemesh/doc/source/contributing/index.rst

 -----------------------------------------
 Code Structure and Contributing New Code
 -----------------------------------------
-PyPrimeMesh code base is auto-generated based on the Ansys Prime Server.
+PyPrimeMesh code base is primarily auto-generated based on the Ansys Prime Server.
 For the auto-generated code, contributions are limited to raising issues and enhancement requests.

 You should not modify files marked as auto-generated.